This post may contain affiliate links. Please read my disclosure for more information.

 You continue to increase in the amount of 5 cents a day throughout the nickel savings challenge.
 The final sum that you will save, on the 365th day of the year, will be $18.40.

 More Reading: How to Save $5,000 in 6 Months

 How Much Money Can You Save by Doing the 365-Day Nickel Challenge?

-Overall, if you were to complete the 365-Day Nickel Challenge without missing a single day, you would save $3,379.75.
+Overall, if you were to complete the 365-Day Nickel Challenge and save 5 cents a day without missing any, you would save $3,379.75.

 However, if you have a particularly large piggy bank, there is nothing stopping you from doing so!

 More Reading: What is $20 an Hour Annually?

 At first glance, this challenge may seem too good to be true.
 How is it possible that you can save up such a large sum of money by only saving a handful of nickels each day?